-In paper [19] the thermodynamical functions were calculated by the direct method for calculation of the statistical sum as a multidimensional integral.
+In paper [15] the thermodynamical functions were calculated by the direct method for calculation of the statistical sum as a multidimensional integral.
 As a rule, this method is essentially limited by the chain length.
 The most serious limitation of the method, however, lies in the fact that it enables investigations of only statistical thermodynamic states, while our method makes possible investigations of dynamical and statistical properties of the system.

 The peak of the heat capacity received by us depends on the type of a nucleotide sequence.
-This conclusion is consistent with paper [20].
+This conclusion is consistent with paper [16].
 When the number of physical particles is smaller the phase transition occurs at lower temperature.
-This conclusion is consistent with paper [21] which deals with a slightly modified model which is similar to our model in the region of small oscillations.
+This conclusion is consistent with paper [17] which deals with a slightly modified model which is similar to our model in the region of small oscillations.

-The results obtained by our method is given in Fig. 4 which illustrates the temperature dependence of the mean coordinate value of a nucleotide pair displacement from the equilibrium position over the realizations.
-The extent of coincidence with results obtained from paper [2] is rather high which suggests the adequacy of the calculations performed.
-Some distinctions can be explained by the fact that in [2]
+Comparison of the results obtained by our method and those obtained by TI-method from paper [2] is given in Figure 5 which illustrates the temperature dependence of the mean coordinate value of a nucleotide pair displacement from the equilibrium position over the realizations.
+The extent of coincidence is rather high which suggests the adequacy of the calculations performed.
+Some distinctions can be explained by the fact that in [2] use was made of the Nose-Hoover thermostat while we used a collisional thermostat.